-Horticulture and cocoa sector in Ghana can cope with climate change
+Horticulture and cocoa sector in Ghana need to increase their resilience to climate change

 Climate change is having increasingly negative impacts on horticulture and cocoa farming in Ghana.
 Therefore, urgent measures within these sectors are needed to reverse this process or adapt to these changes.
 Measures that will contribute to climate change adaptation and mitigation are explored in a study conducted by Partners for Innovation for the Netherlands’ Embassy in Ghana and RVO.